 Students can register and track their volunteer record during their time at UCD.
 Students who have participated in structured UCD programmes like UCD Volunteers Overseas, Peer Mentoring, Orientation, Tutoring, or as leaders in Clubs and Societies and for external organisations can keep a record of their voluntary activity for their own use and to help UCD promote socially responsible programmes.
 UCD wishes to celebrate the active citizenship and service of its community, to engage local and international challenges, to deliver important services, while creating ways for students to belong and feel connected with others like-minded students.

 UCD Volunteers Overseas

 UCDVO works on projects in the areas of education, environment, healthcare, construction and IT.
-Projects take place for four weeks over June/July and an average of 140 volunteers travel each year.
-UCDVO not only provides opportunities for volunteers and host communities to share and develop skills, it also generates greater understanding and respect for diverse cultures and life experiences.
+Projects take place over a four week period during June/July and an average of 140 volunteers travel each year.
+UCDVO not only provides opportunities for volunteers and host communities to share and develop skills, but it also generates greater understanding and respect for diverse cultures and life experiences.
 Volunteers who participate in UCDVO take part in development education training workshops before departing and on their return.
-Volunteers are encouraged to engage in awareness-raising activities which highlight theirexperiences overseas and also emphasise connections with wider development issues.
+Volunteers are encouraged to engage in awareness-raising activities which highlight their experiences overseas and also emphasise connections with wider development issues.

 Each volunteer has a target of €2,600 which must be reached before travelling in June.
-Volunteers self-fund part of these costs and also carry out fundraising events such as table quizzes, bag-packs, sponsored walks/cycles/ runs and coffee mornings to raise funds throughout the year.
-These funds support the volunteers’ participation costs as well as the project implementation, i.e. building a school, running an education programme for disadvantaged children, setting up computer labs or working on a flood prevention project.
+Volunteers are encouraged to self-fund part of these costs and can also carry out fundraising events such as table quizzes, bag-packs, sponsored walks/cycles/ runs and coffee mornings to raise funds throughout the year.
+These funds support the volunteers’ participation costs as well as the project implementation, i.e. building a school, running an education programme for disadvantaged children, or setting up computer labs.

 For more information please visit: